jasondonnellya/stylable-scrollbar/README.md

 ### Custom CSS.

-It is easy to target all the built in HTML of stylable-scrollbar using the attribute selector, see below.
+It is easy to target all the built in HTML of stylable-scrollbar using the attribute selector, see below example.

 ```CSS
 :root {